johnpaulsolo/one-page-challenge/README.md

   · The page must contain a title bar, a navigation bar, and a hero banner.
 The page should not be scrollable.

   · The navigation bar should have at least four links.
 Add as many as you see fit to show the features of your solution.
 These links should not redirect to any page.
+Each link should have an icon to the left.

   · The “Home” link should be highlighted initially.